Medical Anthropology

 Acta Medico-Historica Adriatica

-Exploring the Intersection of Medicine and HistoryActa Medico-Historica Adriatica is a pivotal open-access journal dedicated to the interdisciplinary study of medical history and health culture, published by the Croatian Scientific Society for the History of Health Culture.
+Illuminating the Path of Health Through HistoryActa Medico-Historica Adriatica is a pivotal open-access journal dedicated to the interdisciplinary study of medical history and health culture, published by the Croatian Scientific Society for the History of Health Culture.
 Since its inception in 2003, the journal has served as a platform for scholars and researchers spanning various fields, including medicine, history, and cultural studies, to disseminate their findings and insights.
 Situated in Croatia, this journal has established a commendable profile, evidenced by its Q4 ranking in the Medicine (miscellaneous) category, as well as its position in the 22nd percentile among general medicine journals in Scopus ranking.
 The journal focuses on the convergence of contemporary medical practices with historical perspectives, facilitating a deeper understanding of how past events shape present health paradigms.
 With an annual publication schedule that continues through 2024, Acta Medico-Historica Adriatica is an essential resource for professionals, students, and researchers seeking to explore the rich tapestry of health history and culture in an accessible format.